hytechclub/cs-101/WhileLoops/FactorialFollowAlong.md

 ```

 ### While Loop Body
 Now, we need to do the math function!
-Start with brackets and then add the arithmetic statement that we learned last week to multiply the variable by a number and assign the result to the variable.
+Start with brackets.
+Then, set the `result` variable to be itself multiplied by the current value of `i`.

 We also need to decrement the counter to keep the loop going.
 We do this with `i--;`.